andrewjw/site/_posts/2009-01-15-the-etiquette-of-programming.md

 tags: programming
 permalink: "/2009/01/15/the-etiquette-of-programming/"
 ---
 You might be a smart developer.
-You might be someone who <a href="http://www.joelonsoftware.com/articles/GuerrillaInterviewing3.html">gets things done</a>.
+You might be someone who [gets things done](http://www.joelonsoftware.com/articles/GuerrillaInterviewing3.html).
 Unless you're a lone programmer working in your bedroom though, that's not enough.
 Collaborating and cooperating with your teammates is vital to keeping your project moving forwards and to ensure it's extendable and maintainable.